 In Hass Petroleum (T) Ltd vs Ukod International Co.
 Ltd (Commercial Case 68 of 2022) [2023] TZHCComD 47 (28 February 2023) the Court held that "this Court has a discretion to stay a suit or proceedings pending arbitration.
 However, if the Court is satisfied that the arbitration agreement is null and void, inoperative or incapable of being performed, the Court will not stay the suit.
-I wish also to state, albeit in orbiter, that, the Court may even refuse a stay and strike out the suit with leave to refile, especially when it is clear to the Court that the suit will unnecessarily create a backlog of cases" observing that "even if referred to an arbitrator.
+I wish also to state, albeit in orbiter, that, the Court may even refuse a stay and strike out the suit with leave to refile, especially when it is clear to the Court that the suit will unnecessarily create a backlog of cases" observing that "even if referred to an arbitrator will not be the dispute which the parties agreed should be referred to an arbitrator.
 This is a kind of dispute which the parties have, in exercise of their autonomy, decided that, should not be subjected to arbitration".
 This same approach was taken in Petrofuel(T) Limited vs Market Insight LTD, Misc.
 Commercial Cause No.07 of 2022, HC (Commercial Division) and Leisure Tours and Holidays Ltd vs Market Insight Ltd (Commercial Case 93 of 2022) [2022] TZHCComD 406.